Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Beam Training

 \section{Beam Training}

 Beam training is a process to find a pair of transmit and receive beams that best align with the strongest MPCs of the mmWave MIMO channel.
-Sometimes beam training is also called beam alignment.
-For the mmWave massive MIMO using electromagnetic lens that generally function as a DFT transform from the angle space to the beamspace, beam training is also called beam selection.
-Codebook-based beam training is a popular and general method \cite{S. Noh}.
-For this method, a codebook is first established at the transmitter or the receiver, and each codeword in the codebook, similar to the channel steering vector, generates a beam.
-During the beam training, we use a pair of codewords selected from the codebooks at the transmitter and receiver, respectively, to generate a pair of beams and then measure the received signal strength (RSS).
-The pair of codewords corresponding to the largest RSS is identified as the result of beam training.
-Therefore, beam training identifying the best transmit and receive beams can avoid the direct estimation of a large-dimension mmWave MIMO channel matrix in the scale of the number of the antennas.
-For beam training, we only need to estimate a small-dimension equivalent channel matrix in the scale of the number of the RF chains.
+Sometimes beam training is also called \textit{beam alignment}~\cite{CLiuJSAC2017}.
+For the mmWave massive MIMO using electromagnetic lens that generally function as a DFT transformation from the angle space to the beamspace, beam training is also called beam selection.
+Codebook-based beam training is a popular and general method~\cite{JSAC2009,TC2017CommonCodebook,XiaoCodebook2017TWC,K_Chen}.
+For this method, a codebook is first established at the transmitter and the receiver, and each codeword in the codebook, similar to the channel steering vector, generates a beam.
+During the beam training, we use a pair of codewords selected from the codebooks at the transmitter and receiver, respectively, to generate a pair of beams and then measure the received signal power.
+The pair of codewords corresponding to the largest received signal power is identified as the result of beam training.
+As shown in Fig.~\ref{Category}, the beam training approaches can be categorized into three branches, including beam sweeping, hierarchical beam training, and ML-based beam training.
+In brief, beam training identifying the best transmit and receive beams can avoid the challenge coming from estimating a high-dimension mmWave MIMO channel matrix in the scale of the number of the antennas.
+With beam training, we only need to estimate a low-dimension equivalent channel matrix in the scale of the number of the RF chains.